 We reviewed safety records, incident reports and minutes of meetings where these were discussed.
-All significant events and incidents were written up and presented at clinical meetings, following which action plans were implemented.
-We noted significant events were reviewed to ensure actions implemented were effective.
+All significant events and incidents were written up and presented at clinical meetings and where appropriate the patient participation group meetings.
+Following which action plans were implemented.
+We noted however actions and outcomes were not recorded or subsequently reviewed.